Yogi or Fitness Fanatic?

 Especially on your core, butt, and legs — and also help you get a better posture.

-Doing lunges with the yoga trapeze is not only 5x times cooler, but it also helps you build up stamina and stability.
+Doing lunges with the yoga swing is not only 5x times cooler, but it also helps you build up stamina and stability.

 Do exactly as you would do regular lunges, lunge forward with one leg, keeping the other grounded still.